2021-03-01

 \ /

-This is a valid configuration, and whether or not the D
+This is a valid configuration, and whether or not the D that is shared by B and C

-is determined by the absolute file path to D
+is the same D is determined by the absolute file path to D. If the file path is the

 same, the package is the same and its types are thus interchangeable.
 This can be done

-automatically - for example by a package manager recognizing both B
+automatically - for example by a package manager recognizing both B and C require D

-to both by configuring the compiler’s relative roots or using symlinks.
+and providing the same D to both by configuring the compiler’s relative roots or using symlinks.

 located at separate filepaths and treated as different packages.
-So B
+So B would require D1

-.
+and C would require D2.
 The result would be the following valid package graph, and

-would be incompatible with types from D2
+types from D1 would be incompatible with types from D2 (and vice-versa).

 A